Alex-Benitez16/tetris/README.md

 ./game # Or its equivalent on your platform
 ```

-> *Note*: The game is build within the `build` directory, but it may be nested within more files depending on the platform.
+> *Note*: The game is built within the `build` directory, but it may be nested within more files depending on the platform.
 Check the make logs to see exactly where it is.

 ## UML Analysis